-- Patience – this will be required to spend time troubleshooting and diagnosing faults that are found on refrigeration systems
+- Patience – this will be required to spend time troubleshooting and diagnosing faults that are found in refrigeration systems

-- Excellent reading and comprehension skills – these are crucial because of the fact that you’ll have to read and fully understand various types of building blueprints and other related documents
+- Excellent reading and comprehension skills are crucial because you’ll have to read and fully understand various building blueprints and other related documents.

-- Above average listening skills – you’ll need to be able to give your full attention to clients while they’re providing information regarding their requirements so that you can ask the appropriate questions to ensure that the job gets done correctly
+- Above-average listening skills – you’ll need to give your full attention to clients while they’re providing information regarding their requirements so that you can ask the appropriate questions to ensure that the job gets done correctly.

-- A knowledge of the various types of tools and equipment and experience in using them – this aspect is crucial, as you’ll need to be able to use an extensive variety of tools and equipment in a safe and efficient manner when installing, repairing and maintaining refrigeration systems
+- Knowledge of the various types of tools and equipment and experience in using them is crucial, as you’ll need to be able to use a wide variety of tools and equipment safely and efficiently when installing, repairing, and maintaining refrigeration systems.

-- Good mathematics skills – these are needed to perform the required calculations when planning a new installation of refrigeration equipment
+- Good mathematics skills are needed to perform the required calculations when planning a new installation of refrigeration equipment.

-- Decent writing skills – you’ll need to be able to write effectively when compiling quotes for clients and requesting quotes from your suppliers
+- Decent writing skills – you’ll need to be able to write when compiling quotes for clients and requesting quotes from your suppliers.

 - Exceptional time management skills – you’ll need to know how to manage your time as effectively as possible because this will enable you to stick to a pre-planned schedule each day.
-This will help ensure that you get as much as possible done while you’re working
+In addition, this will help ensure that you get as much as possible done while you’re working.

-- Effective verbal communication skills – you will need to speak directly with clients, building managers and many other people while performing your duties as a refrigeration technician, so you will need to know how to speak well
+- Practical verbal communication skills – you will need to speak directly with clients, building managers, and many other people while performing your duties as a refrigeration technician, so you will need to know how to communicate well.

-- Complex problem-solving skills – part of your duties as a refrigeration technician will involve spending a lot of time troubleshooting and diagnosing faults on various residential and commercial cooling systems
+- Complex problem-solving skills – part of your duties as a refrigeration technician will involve troubleshooting and diagnosing faults on various residential and commercial cooling systems.

 Is Refrigeration the Same as HVAC?

-Although many people tend to think that refrigeration and HVAC are the same things, this is not the case.
-There are quite a few differences between these two fields of employment, which will be discussed below:
+Although many people think that refrigeration and HVAC are the same things, this is not the case.
+There are quite a few differences between these two fields of employment.

 HVAC and Refrigeration – The Main Differences

-Technicians in the HVAC field will usually have their main focus on central heating and cooling systems that are used to improve quality or provide a comfortable air temperature for occupants in a building.
-While refrigerants are normally also used to lower the air temperature inside buildings, they are used more often to control the temperature in more confined areas such as residential and commercial refrigerators and freezer units.
+Technicians in the HVAC field will usually focus on central heating and cooling systems that are used to improve quality or provide a comfortable air temperature for occupants in a building.
+While refrigerants typically are also used to lower the air temperature inside buildings, they are used more often to control the temperature in more confined areas such as residential and commercial refrigerators and freezer units.